kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

        ```
     8. Change directories to the location where the files and shell script are located using a similar command to the following:
        ```shell
-       sudo cd /mnt/scada/nas/program_install_files/sentinel_one
+       cd /mnt/scada/nas/program_install_files/sentinel_one
        ```
-       If denied access to the NFS share then change owner of the directory using a similar command to the following:
+       **NOTE:** If denied access to the NFS share then change owner of the directory using a similar command to the following:
        ```shell
        sudo chown <user or user:group> /mnt/scada/nas
        ```